Yaya-Cout/epsilon-sample-app-cpp/README.md

 You just need to copy the source code into the `src/app` folder of the repository and run `make clean && make run` to build and run the application.

+To change the application name, change the `eadk_app_name` variable in `src/main.cpp`.

+To change the application's icon, add your own icon at `src/icon.png`.

 ```cpp

 using namespace EADK;